Ukrainization: Russian Empire

+An ethnolinguistic map showing subdivisions of the Russian Empire using data obtained from the 1897 census.
+The predominantly Ukrainian-speaking area is marked in yellow.

-The strong Russification of Ukraine eliminated the yet not established Ukrainian language from state institutions, schools, and all spheres of social activity of the people, which limited its functioning and created extremely unfavorable conditions for its development.
-During the years of the Ukrainian People's Republic, the Ukrainian press was restored, books were printed in Ukrainian, and teaching was carried out in schools founded by the Ukrainian National Academy of Sciences.
+The Russification of Ukraine occurred when Ukrainian lands were a part of the Russian Empire.
+Laws were introduced to eliminate the use of the Ukrainian language from state institutions, schools, and other spheres of social activity of people, which limited the usefulness of the language and created unfavorable conditions for its development.

 1917–1923: times after the Russian Revolution

-Following the Russian Revolution of 1917, the Russian Empire had dissolved, and the Ukrainians intensified their struggle for an independent Ukrainian state.
+Following the Russian Revolution of 1917, the Russian Empire dissolved, and the Ukrainians intensified their struggle for an independent Ukrainian state.
 In the chaos of World War I and revolutionary changes, a nascent Ukrainian state emerged but, initially, the state's very survival was not ensured.
-As the Central Rada, the governing body, was trying to assert the control over Ukraine amid the foreign powers and internal struggle, only a limited cultural development could take place.
-However, for the first time in the modern history, Ukraine had a government of its own and the Ukrainian language gained usage in state affairs.
+As the Central Rada, the governing body, was trying to assert control over Ukraine amid foreign interventions and internal struggle, only a limited cultural development could take place.
+However, for the first time in the modern history, Ukraine had a government of its own, but the language of the Central Rada was mixed between several languages such as Polish, Russian, and Ukrainian.

-As the Rada was eventually overthrown in a German-backed coup (April 29, 1918), the rule of a Hetmanate led by Pavlo Skoropadskyi was established.
+As the Rada was eventually overthrown in a German-backed coup (29 April 1918), the rule of a Hetmanate led by Pavlo Skoropadskyi was established.
 While the stability of the government was only relative and Skoropadsky himself, as a former officer of the tsarist army, spoke Russian rather than Ukrainian, the Hetmanate managed to start an impressive Ukrainian cultural and education program, printed millions of Ukrainian-language textbooks, and established many Ukrainian schools, two universities, and a Ukrainian Academy of Sciences.
 The latter established a Committee on Orthography and Terminology, which initiated a scholarly and methodological research program into Ukrainian terminology.

 The Hetmanate's rule ended with the German evacuation and was replaced by the Directorate government of Symon Petlura in the wake of Ukraine's defeat against the Polish during the Polish–Ukrainian war.
 Ukraine was embroiled in war, with factions including Nestor Makhno's anarcho-communist Insurgent Army besides the Polish backed Petlura's government.
-Following the Treaty of Warsaw (1920), Petliura was installed as the leader of the Ukrainian People's Republic in order to participate in the invasion of Soviet-occupied Ukraine, where the Ukrainian SSR was created.
-It was at various times also the scene of fighting of White and Green armies, as well as armed bands that often were not backed by any political ideology (to which some add the previous, in particular 'Green' units).
+Following the Treaty of Warsaw (1920),Petliura allied with the Second Polish Republic against the Red Army.
+It was at various times also the scene of fighting of White and Green armies.

+In the West Ukrainian People's Republic, immediately after taking control of towns in Eastern Galicia, Ukrainian authorities ordered the removal of Polish inscriptions in places were Poles lived and their replacement with Ukrainian ones, while also closing Polish schools.